 - 6.1.
 The qualification criteria for urban households in order to receive assistance are as follow: - 6.1.1.
-The head of the household must be a South African citizen: - 6.1.2.
+The head of the household must be a South African citizen; - 6.1.2.
 An application on the prescribe form, fully completed with the required information and signed, must be provided; - 6.1.3.
 The household, except in the case of rural households, must receive an account from the Municipality of Witzenberg; - 6.1.3.1.
 If the municipal account is not in the name of the people residing in the house the following procedures may be followed: - 6.1.3.1.1.
 An indigent application process to determine whether the household qualifies for benefits if they qualify then: - 6.1.3.1.1.1.
 A letter from the owner, or the executer of the estate, if applicable, authorising the municipality to open a service account in the name of the person residing in the house; - 6.1.3.1.1.2.
 If the owner has died and an executer has not been appointed, all the children of the deceased must give permission with an affidavit that the account can be opened in the specific person's name; - 6.1.3.1.1.3.
 In the case of municipal property, the housing committee will determine the lessee. - 6.1.3.1.2.
-The municipal manager is delegated to write off the old debt on the property if the property is transferred into the name of the beneficiary within 24 months after the approval of the indigent application.5 - 6.1.4.
-No member of the household, except in the case of rural households which resides on the farm where he/she works and is not the owner, may own a fixed property other that the site on which the household resides; and - 6.1.5.
-The household joint gross income may not exceed the level of R 5,000.006 per month.
-The average monthly income for seasonal workers may be calculated by multiplying the monthly income with the
+In exceptional circumstances the municipal manager can authorise the opening of an account in the name of the person residing on the premises.
+(When it is not possible to obtain approval from the owner/s or heir/s to open an account in the name of the people residing in the house) - 6.1.3.1.3.
+The municipal manager is delegated to write off the old debt on the property if the property is transferred into the name of the beneficiary within 24 months after the approval of the indigent application.

-5 Paragraph 6.1.3.1 Amended by Council Sept 2021
+Paragraph 6.1.3.1 Amended by Council Sept 2021